Matching Impatient and Heterogeneous Demand and Supply: Proposed matching policies

 With Lemma \ref{lem:properties} in hand we are now ready to describe the intuition for the priority-ordering we construct.
-Lemma \ref{lem:properties} guarantees that the set of edges, $E_0$, on which $\bld\mstar$ makes matches can be partitioned into disjoint trees, each of which have almost all their nodes (i.e., all but at most one) with a tight constraint (i.e., all their capacity is used up by $\bld\mstar$).
+Lemma \ref{lem:properties} guarantees that the set of edges, $E_0$, on which $\bld\mstar$ makes matches can be partitioned into disjoint trees, each of which have all nodes but at most one with a tight constraint (i.e., all their capacity is used up by $\bld\mstar$).
 Intuitively, this allows us to construct the priority sets by iteratively following a path traversing the tight nodes of each tree, removing an edge at each iteration, and updating the remaining capacities by deducting the match that $\bld\mstar$ made on that edge.
 The edges removed in the $h{\text{th}}$ iteration become the $h{\text{th}}$ highest priority in our ordering, and the process results in a smaller tree after each iteration so works through all edges in finite time.
 This process continues until it reaches the final priority set that contains all the edges with $\mstar_{jk}=0$.
-Before we move to the general algorithm that constructs the priority sets, we present an example. \begin{examp} Consider a system with two demand nodes and three supply nodes, with arrival rates as depicted in Figure~\ref{figure:Exmpriority}.
-The patience time distributions, values, and holding costs are such that an optimal extreme point solution to the MP for this system sets $\mstar_{11} = \mstar_{12} = \mstar_{22} = 1$ and $\mstar_{23} = 0.5$, as depicted in the figure, with all other edges having $\mstar_{jk} = 0$.
-The edges with positive matching rate, i.e., $E_0$, are drawn with dotted lines in the figure, note that these edges form a tree.
-For this optimal extreme point solution, we construct the following priority sets: $\calP_0(\bld{m}^\star)=\{(1,1),(2,3)\}$, $\calP_1(\bld{m}^\star)=\{(1,2)\}$, $\calP_2(\bld{m}^\star)=\{(2,2)\}$, and $\calP_3(\bld{m}^\star)=\{(1,3),(2,1)\}$.
-Note that in the first iteration, the algorithm selects two edges with tight leaf nodes from the tree $($i.e., $(1,1)$ and $(2,3))$, since they are disjoint, while in the second iteration the algorithm picks only one of two available edges with tight leaf nodes $($i.e., $(1,2)$ and $(2,2))$, since they share the end point $k = 2$, leaving the second edge until the next iteration. \end{examp}
+Before we move to the general algorithm that constructs the priority sets, we present an example.